laura-psychotherapist

 About

-Looking back, it's striking how plants have shown up at every turn since, feeding my curiosity about the world around us: through my studies, my career, and the herb farm my mom and I started together in 2005.
+Looking back, it's fascinating how plants have shown up at every turn since, feeding my curiosity about the world around us: through my studies, my career, and the herb farm my mom and I started together in 2005.

 I'd love to have you along for the adventure.